SYCL* Foundations Code Walkthrough

 Using a Default Selector for Accelerators

-Selecting an accelerator for offload kernels is straightforward.
-SYCL and oneAPI provide selectors that can discover and provide access to the hardware that is available on your environment.
-The default_selector enumerates all the available accelerators and selects the most performant one among them.
+You can select an accelerator for offload kernels in a straightforward manner.
+SYCL and oneAPI offer selectors that can discover and provide access to the hardware available in your environment.

-The code snippet below, from vector_add, shows you how to include FPGA selectors.
+The following code snippet, taken from vector_add, demonstrates how to include FPGA selectors.

 #if FPGA || FPGA_EMULATOR